Teeth Anatomy

 DENTIN DECAY AND DISEASE.

 The dentin layer is protected by enamel on the crown and cementum on the root.
-If this protection is compromised then the dentin is also susceptible to decay.
-Dentin will decay quicker than enamel because it is softer and more porous.
-Once the dentin is infected there will probably be some level of ongoing toothache to alert you that the tooth needs attention.
-It is important to schedule a visit to the dentist immediately because at this stage the tooth can still be fixed by a simple filling to close the hole in the enamel and seal off the dentin layer.
+If this protection is compromised, then the dentin is also susceptible to decay.
+Dentin will decay quickly than enamel because it is softer and more porous.
+Once the dentin is infected, there will probably be some level of

 CEMENTUM

-Cementum covers the root of each tooth as well as contributing to the supporting structure of the tooth.
-Cementum comprises of about 45% inorganic matter and 55% organic matter and is softer than both enamel and dentin.
+Cementum covers the root of each tooth, as well as contributing to the supporting structure of the tooth.
+Cementum comprises about 45% inorganic matter and 55% organic matter and is softer than both enamel and dentin.

 Facts about cementum.